Dominique Benicheti: Cousin Jules

 Benichetti's documentary "Le Cousin Jules" was produced over the course of 5 years (from April 1968 to March 1973).
 The film shows the everyday life of Benichetti's cousin Jules Guiteaux and his wife Félicie as they work on their farm in the French countryside.
 The film (unseen for several decades) was considered a masterpiece when released, showing at a number of festivals and winning awards.
 It was noted for the Cinemascope work of cinematographer Pierre-William Glen and its stereophonic sound.
 This long métrage obtained the Jury Prize at the Locarno Festival in 1973.

+Following years of neglect, where the original negative and copies had begun to disintegrate, Benicheti had begun restoring the film before his sudden death in 2011.
+Devoted supporters finished the work, resulting in a pristine 2K Digital Cinema Package (DCP) that awed audiences at its 2012 NYFF screening.
+Le Cousin Jules made its American debut at the 50th New York Film Festival (NYFF) in 2012.
+The "rediscovered masterpiece" was celebrated at NYFF for its exquisite visual qualities and its immersive look at a vanishing way of life.

-As of 2012, "Le Cousin Jules" has been restored and is once again being shown in film festivals.
+Since 2012, the restored digital version of "Le Cousin Jules" has been shown in film festivals around the world.

 Successful films

-L’Odyssée magique / The Magical Odyssey : the much acclaimed 70 mm/ 8 film completed in March 2009 for Giscard d'Estaing's Vulcania Edutainement Park in Auvergne, Benichetti was chosen over stiff competition - including such high level contenders as Earth photographer Yan-Arthus Bertrand - to realize this fanciful fairy tale documentary of a hymn to Nature which was filmed in 70mm/8perfs in Iceland, Colorado, French Guiana, Grand Canyon, California Viet Nam and France.
+L’Odyssée magique / The Magical Odyssey: is a 70mm/ 8 film completed in March 2009 for Giscard d'Estaing's Vulcania Edutainement Park in Auvergne, Benichetti was chosen over many including the Earth photographer Yan-Arthus Bertrand - to realize this tale documentary of a hymn to Nature which was filmed in 70mm/8perfs in Iceland, Colorado, French Guiana, Arizona, California, Vietnam and France.
 In this production, he directed as well the part of Titania, a charming cartoon fairy character, made with computer graphics animation, and blended in the live action of the movie.

-La Revole : a delightful 20 minute 3-D musical comedy, is the high point of the Beaujolais Wine Museum, applauded by approximately 150,000 visitors a year.
-He wrote the screenplay and the lyrics, drew the storyboard, and directed the movie while keeping both eyes on the stereography.
+La Revole : a 20 minute 3-D musical comedy, is the high point of the Beaujolais Wine Museum, seen by approximately 150,000 visitors a year.
+He wrote the screenplay and the lyrics, drew the storyboard, and directed the movie while also being responsible for the stereography.

-Le Prix de la Liberté / The Price of Freedom : a 20 mn film in 35 mm and 360 degrees, created for the Museum in Arromanches to celebrate the 50th anniversary of the Normandy Landings in 1944.
+Le Prix de la Liberté / The Price of Freedom : a 20 mm film in 35 mm and 360 degrees, created for the Museum in Arromanches to celebrate the 50th anniversary of the Normandy Landings in 1944.
 He wrote and directed the film, blending in a circular continuum the shots filmed by war correspondents with staged sequences of contemporary Normandy.
 It has been viewed by over 2 million spectators, and is still running in the circular theater specially built for the film, overlooking the bay of Arromanches.